-The initial 10 collapses show that the perturbations lead to excitation of the difference in bed elevation on the long-term (Figure 7).
+The initial 10 collapses show that the perturbations lead to excitation of the difference in bed elevation on the long term (Figure 7).
 Specifically, the bed elevation difference between the runs increases rapidly after 20 years.
 After 40 years of morphological development, the modeled bed elevation difference is only explained by less than 10% of the initial collapsed volume.
-In the case of the scenario with yearly collapses, the modeled bed elevation difference (Figure 8) is explained by 20% of the collapsed volume.
+In the case of the scenario with yearly collapses, the modeled

+Figure 10.
+Depth over time for the three model runs illustrating an increasing variation in depth for the various network scales. (a) Median depth for the main channel network over time shows minor differences with the control run. (b) Secondary channel network deviates after 10 years for the run with yearly collapses. (c) Connecting channel network shows a faster response time to collapses.
+Shading indicates quartiles.
+Considerable deviations are observed for the yearly collapses at 9, 18, and 30 years and for the initial collapses at 13, 27, and 36 years. (d) Time and volume of shoal margin collapses for the scenario with yearly collapses bed elevation difference (Figure 8) is explained by 20% of the collapsed volume.
 We expect this percentage is less because the effects from the disturbances are still growing.
-Also, the perturbations are less effective because of the smaller collapses, or small perturbations are overprinted by larger ones.
-In the case of the initial collapses, the perturbation grows over time but besides some deepening of the secondary channel, the channel network remains the same.
-On the other hand, the yearly collapses change the course of the secondary and main channel at a few locations (Supplementary Animation S1).
+Also, the perturbations are less effective because of the smaller collapses or small perturbations are overprinted by larger ones.
+In the case of the initial collapses, the perturbation grows over time, but besides some deepening of the secondary channel, the channel network remains the same.
+On the other hand, the yearly collapses change the course of the secondary and main channel at a few locations (Animation S1).

 In general, the shoal margin collapses change the channel-shoal network by shallowing of the major channels and forming new smaller channels on the tidal flats.
-The extracted channel network from the final timestep (Figure 9) illustrates the changes between the control run and the yearly collapse, however, these cannot be linked to the collapses themselves.
+The extracted channel network from the final time step (Figure 9) illustrates the changes between the control run and the yearly collapse; however, these cannot be linked to the collapses themselves.
 Analysis of the channel depth for the various scales in time shows that the variation in channel depth increases in time, except for the secondary channels (Figure 10).
 The channel network changes part of the main channel into the secondary channel within the first 5 years for all runs.
-So, the secondary channel deepens and the main channel becomes shallower (Figure 10a, b).
-The collapses in the scenario with yearly collapses deepens the secondary, whereas connecting scale channels become generally shallower (Figure 10b, c).
+So the secondary channel deepens, and the main channel becomes shallower (Figures 10a and 10b).
+The collapses in the scenario with yearly collapses deepens the secondary, whereas connecting scale channels become generally shallower (Figures 10b and 10c).
 A few collapse events can be linked to changes in the channel network depth.
 For example, the collapses in year 22 result in shallowing of the secondary scale channel (Figure 10b).
 But changes in the depth of the main and secondary channel network scales are generally not linked to individual collapses.
 We suggest that the changes in the larger channel scales are the result of multiple collapses that first affected the connecting channel scale.
-For example, the shallower secondary scale channels after

-10 years follow a deepening of the connecting scale channel network that occurred a year before (Figure 10b, c).
+For example, the shallower secondary scale channels after 10 years follow a deepening of the connecting scale channel network that occurred a year before (Figures 10b and 10c).